PaperMC/velocitypowered.com/docs/deployment/linux.md

 title: Deployment on a Linux Server
 ---

-Deploying Velocity on a Linux machine is easy!
 This guide will walk you through the installation of Velocity.
+By the end of the guide, you will have a running instance of Velocity, ready to be configured for your network.

 Basic Linux knowledge is assumed.